javascript-tutorial/en.javascript.info/2-ui/1-document/11-coordinates/article.md

 Most JavaScript methods deal with one of two coordinate systems:

 1. **Relative to the window** - similar to `position:fixed`, calculated from the window top/left edge.
-    - we'll denote these coordinates as `clientX/clientY`, the reason for such name will become clear after next chapters ,
+    - we'll denote these coordinates as `clientX/clientY`, the reasoning for such name will become clear later, when we study event properties.
 2. **Relative to the document** - similar to `position:absolute` in the document root, calculated from the document top/left edge.
-    - we'll denote them `pageX/pageY`
+    - we'll denote them `pageX/pageY`.

-When the page is scrolled to the top, so that the window top/left corner is exactly the document top/left corner, these coordinates equal each other.
-But after the document shifts, window-relative coordinates of elements change, as elements move across the window.
+When the page is scrolled to the top, so that the top/left corner of the window is exactly the document top/left corner, these coordinates equal each other.
+But after the document shifts, window-relative coordinates of elements change, as elements move across the window, while document-relative coordinates remain the same.

-Here's the picture, the left part is before the scroll, and the right part - after scroll up:
+Here's the picture, the left part is before the scroll, and the right part - after scrolling the page up:

 ![](document-and-window-coordinates-scrolled.png)

 As the document moved up:
-- `pageY` - document-relative coordinate of the same point is still the same, it's counted from the document top (scrolled out).
+- `pageY` - document-relative coordinate of the same point stayed the same, it's counted from the document top (now scrolled out).
-- `clientY` - window-relative coordinate did change (the arrow became shorter), as the same point now became closer to window top.
+- `clientY` - window-relative coordinate did change (the arrow became shorter), as the same point became closer to window top.

 We'll see more examples of window and document coordinates through this chapter.